PeterWong327/study-guide-notes/algorithms.md

 - What is the time complexity of Djikstra's algorithm?
   O(E*log(V)), where E is the # of edges and V is the # of vertices.

+-  What is a base case in recursion?
+Why do we need one?
+Do we always need one?
+  - A base case is a condition that stops a function from calling itself recursively in an infinite loop.
+We need the base case to prevent Stack Overflow.

+- What exactly is a Stack Overflow?
+  - Stack Overflow is a function is repeatedly called recursively and never reaches a base case to stop the recursive call.
+This will result in too many function calls on the stack, resulting in memory exhaustion.

+- Describe direct and indirect recursion
+  - Direct recursion is when a function calls itself.
+  - Indirect recursion is when a function1 calls another function2, which calls the original function1 directly or indirectly.